sabinio/SQLDWSchemaMigrate/README.md

 	CLUSTERED COLUMNSTORE INDEX
 )
 ```
+##### What Happens if I Add Column in the Middle of a Table on the Source Database?
+If you add a column in the middle of the table on the source database then the column will just be added to the end of the table on the target.
+Other than the look of the thing, it does not matter where your columns are in relation to one another.
+This is especially true for Clustered Columnstore tables.

+##### What Happens If I Rename a Column on the Source Database?
+As of January 2018, according to [Microsoft Docs](https://docs.microsoft.com/en-us/sql/relational-databases/tables/rename-columns-database-engine), you cannot rename columns on Azure SQL Data Warehouse.

+##### What Happens If I Drop A Column on the Source Database?
+Currently the behaviour  is that it is not dropped on the target database.
+THere's plans to add a "drop in target not in source" type functionality at some point.

+##### What Happens to Table Changes on the Target Database When I Run Apply Changes from Source?
+Basically, you're on your own.
+The idea of this module is to automate aligning databases from source to target.
+If you go and make changes to the target database not using this PowerSHell Module then I don't really know how the changes will apply and there's a limit to how much can be anticipated.

 ##### StoredDefinitions table
 Views, stored procedures and scalar functions all have their definitions copied from the source database to the target database.
 This definition is then compared against the definition in sql_modules on the target database.
 If they do not match then the target database is updated to match the source.
 This is the schema od the table that is created on the target database -

 ```sql

 CREATE TABLE [dbo].[sourceDefinitions]
 (
 	[Databasename] [varchar](8000) NULL,